Cave City, California

 Cave City is an unincorporated community in Calaveras County, California.
 It lies at an elevation of 1617 ft and is located at 38°12′09″N 120°30′31″W. The community is in ZIP code 95222 and area code 209.

 Like most communities in Calaveras County, Cave City began as a mining town.
-However, its only claim to fame today is that it is the location of the California Caverns, the most extensive system of caverns and passageways in the area.
+It was an important placer gold mining site in the 1850s, and at its peak had hundreds of residents, a hotel, a store, and one of the few schools in Calaveras County.
+The population quickly declined, and by the 1950s no structures remained.
+Today it is the location of the California Caverns, the most extensive system of caverns and passageways in the area.